euwbah/musescore-xen-tuner/README.md

 ## Reporting an issue

-If none of the above remedies work, you will need to [file an issue here](https://github.com/euwbah/musescore-xen-tuner/issues).
-Please include the following information:
+If none of the above remedies work, you will need to [file an bug report issue here](https://github.com/euwbah/musescore-xen-tuner/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).

+Do follow the template provided and include the following information:

 - Version of MuseScore
 - Version of plugin